 Almost all of the stakeholder groups expressed their concern about the, sometimes poor, access to the waterfront.
-The exact nature of their accessibility concerns vary from insufficient public parking and limited transit options (daytime visitors, waterfront businesses that depend on 'tourism'), to delivery trucks (tour/ charter boat operators), traffic corridors (marine users in the Port Lands area), road/bridge maintenance quality is vital (to drink, swim and fish); (recreational marine users) and at times personal safety (in Creating an Attractive Waterfront more remote areas of the waterfront).
+The exact nature of their accessibility concerns vary from insufficient public parking and limited transit options (daytime visitors, waterfront businesses that depend on 'tourism'), to delivery trucks (tour/ charter boat operators), traffic corridors (marine users in the Port Lands area), road/bridge maintenance (recreational marine users) and at times personal safety (in more remote areas of the waterfront).